Home > All Recipes > Fruit Desserts > Maple Syrup Cinnamon Baked Pears

 1 tablespoon lemon juice, 1/4 cup pure maple syrup, 1/4 teaspoon ground cinnamon, 1/4 teaspoon ground ginger, 1/4 teaspoon ground cardamom, 2 tablespoons unsalted butter, cut into cubes

 • Bake the pears for 20 minutes.
-Then carefully remove from the oven, flip the pears over, sprinkle the chopped pecans over the pears, and bake for an additional 10 minutes, or until the pears are fork tender.
+Then carefully remove from the oven, flip them over, sprinkle the chopped pecans over the pears, and bake for an additional 10 minutes, or until the pears are fork tender.

 3 tablespoons pecans, chopped

 • The pears can be enjoyed warm or at room temperature.
-When ready to serve, spoon the excess maple syrup caramel sauce over the pears, dollop with whipped cream and Enjoy!
+When ready to serve, spoon the excess maple syrup caramel sauce over the pears and dollop with whipped cream or ice cream.

 • Serving Size – This recipe is easily doubled.